 The ’65 Princeton Reverb is a very tuneful amp, ideal for those looking for the tone of a good Fender amp at manageable volume levels (such as home studio owners or gigging guitarists who want to keep stage levels down and mic up).

-The quality built-in reverb and tremolo also makes it a cinch if that’s what you are looking for in a smaller amp.
+The quality built-in reverb and tremolo also make it a cinch if that’s what you are looking for in a smaller amp.
 The only downside, in my opinion, is the high price tag placed on this amp.
 However, it is a Fender so you know what you are getting.
 And, you can expect this amp to last generations.

 If you enjoyed this Fender 65 Princeton Reverb Reissue Review, you might find some of these articles particularly interesting.